-Oregon law requires an Oregon construction contractors surety bond from anyone who works for compensation in any construction activity involving improvements to real property.
+Oregon law requires an Oregon construction contractor bond from anyone who works for compensation in any construction activity involving improvements to real property.
 According to the Construction Contractors Board, "A CCB surety bond provides a limited amount of financial security for property owners.
 Surety bonds can only be claimed upon in the event that the bonded contractor is ordered by the CCB to pay damages as the result of a CCB final order, and the contractor fails to pay the order within 30 days.
 CCB surety bonds are very small compared to the volume of business performed by most construction businesses and are designed to provide an incentive for contractors to pay CCB orders, as opposed to being a comprehensive safety net for consumers."

 The principal must also be licensed with the Oregon Construction Contractors Board (CCB).
 The regulated business activities include roofing, siding, painting, carpentry, concrete, on-site appliance repair, heating and air conditioning, home inspections, tree service, plumbing, electrical, floor covering, manufactured dwelling installations, land development and most other construction and repair services.
 An applicant for a license must post with the CCB a bond from a corporate surety authorized to do business in Oregon and in an amount set forth in ORS 701.081 or 701.084.
 If the contractor is going to hold endorsements as both a residential contractor and a commercial contractor, then the contractor must post an Oregon contractor bond for each endorsement.
 The surety bond for a residential contractor must guarantee that the contractor will pay amounts ordered paid by the board under ORS 701.145.
 The surety bond for a commercial contractor must guarantee that the contractor will pay amounts ordered paid by the Board under ORS 701.146.